aplteam/MarkAPL/Files/MarkAPL.md

 Boolean that defaults to 1.
 If this is 0 no JavaScript is injected into the HTML document.

-Of course this means that neither the "Show/Hide" button in the main TOC nor the "Copy" button in code blocks will appear since both require JavaScript in order to carry out the desired action.
+Of course this means that neither the "Show/Hide" button in the main TOC nor the "Copy" button in code blocks will appear since both require JavaScript in order to carry out their action.

-Also, accordions do not close any already opened collapsible when another one is clicked.
+Also, accordions do not close any already opened collapsible when another one is opened.

 #### lang